Pythonaire/Photovoltaic/README.md

 - rtcclient --> sudo pip3 install -U rctclient

 To present historical data (ex. year household energy consumption) two routine are used:
+I had some trouble to call data from the photovoltaic directly via rtcclient api (connection error), so the solution for me is catching the data along a databaase cache.
+This is a good way, because data presented from the photovoltaic is limited.

 ### FillDatabase: